Instructions for using FTP to access the new cosmos server have been posted here: https://cosmosweb.champlain.edu/

 - If it’s an emergency, call us and we’ll be there within 15 minutes.

-- If it’s not an emergency, but still needs to be fixed, email us, or put in a job ticket.
+- If it’s not an emergency, but still needs to be fixed, email us, or put in a job ticket with Service Desk.

-Receiving a job ticket is the preferred method at Champ Support, but any of these options will work!
-If you don’t know how to submit a job ticket, take a look at the quick instructions below.
+Receiving a job ticket via Service Desk is the preferred method at Champ Support, but any of these notification options will work!
+If you don’t know how to submit a job ticket with Service Desk, take a look at the quick instructions below.

 Submitting a Job Ticket to Champ Support:

-2. Enter your email address in the required field.
+2. Enter your Champlain username and password in the required fields and log in.